Medical Examiner of Divers

 All room rates are quoted exclusive of applicable state and local taxes, currently 15.20% sales tax plus a $2.00 per room night occupancy tax.
 All taxes are subject to change.

 The group rate will be available three days prior and three days following the meeting dates, based on last room availability.
 The group may expand beyond the room block numbers prior to the cut off and after the cut off at the group rate, if standard rooms are available.

-CUT-OFF DATE: The “cut-off date” for accepting reservations into this guest room block is Wednesday, August 28, 2019 which is 21-days prior to arrival date.
+CUT-OFF DATE: The “cut-off date” for accepting reservations into this guest room block has been extended to: Wednesday, September 4, 2019, 5 pm CST.
 Reservation requests received after 5:00 pm CST on the cut-off date will be accepted at Hotel’s prevailing rate, based on room type availability.
 Failure to reserve guest rooms before the cut-off date will not impact the enforceability of the Attrition or Cancellation clauses.

 A credit card is required to hold each guest’s reservation.
 Such credit card shall serve to confirm the reservation for the dates indicated, and, upon check-in, may be used as the Guest’s method of payment.
 There is no cancellation penalty if cancellation is received by Hotel at least 72 hours prior to arrival and a cancellation number is obtained.
 Cancellations made within 72 hours of arrival will be subject to a one night’s room and tax cancellation charge.